White pattern header image

 Governance Framework

-The Board has overall responsibility for approving Meridian’s risk management policy and appetite/tolerance levels and ensuring risks are managed appropriately and effectively.
+The Board has overall responsibility for approving Meridian’s Risk Management Policy and Risk Appetite Statements, and ensuring risks are managed appropriately and effectively.
 In exercising this responsibility, it delegates oversight of risk management activities to the Audit & Risk Committee.
 The Audit & Risk Committee consists of a minimum of three independent directors.

 The Audit & Risk Committee responsibilities include: